evilspoon13/track-web/documentation/README.md

                          [graphics-engine → HDMI]
 ```

-The frontend saves screen configs and CAN frame definitions through the backend, which persists them to Firestore and commits them to the versioned sync store.
-The Pi pulls configs on reconnect via the sync protocol over `/ws/pi` and reloads its graphics-engine.
+The frontend saves screen configs and CAN frame definitions through the backend, which persists them to Firestore.
+On each screen save, the backend pushes the full rebuilt screen set to the Pi as a fire-and-forget `config_update` over `/ws/pi`; the Pi's cloud-bridge writes the local config files and SIGHUPs `graphics-engine`.
 Backend-originated writes also broadcast to every open browser tab on the same user account (`/ws/client`) so all tabs stay in sync without reloading.

 ## Deployment